HomeSearchSite MapBibles

 This is where a multicultural congregation can be so valuable in meeting the needs of both generations.
 The parents can attend Bible studies or services in their birth language, and their children can attend English language Sunday School and participate in youth group activities with other American kids.
 In this environment, children don't have to leave the church to "become American".
 Their faith is part of their American identity and their American friends are Christians.

 Language churches concerned about the second generation can seek out American church partners and plan youth activities together.
 In some communities, several language churches have joined together to become an "Asian-American" congregation, with English, Korean and other language services.
-Specific church structures may vary, but the underlying principles are the same: to love and glorify God and work together to meet the needs of His people.

 For More Information